MarshallR16/Quote-It/replit.md

 - Shows users with at least 1 win or votes (filters out inactive users)

 **Referral System (Complete - November 4, 2025)**
-- Implemented referral discount system: flat 10% off when user has any successful referrals
+- Each referral gives ONE discounted purchase at 10% off (not stacking)
-- Users can earn multiple referrals (tracked in referralCount) but discount remains 10%
+- Users can earn multiple referrals and use them across multiple purchases
+- Each successful purchase with discount uses one referral credit
 - Each user receives a unique 8-character referral code on signup
 - Referral codes use cryptographically secure randomness with collision detection
 - New users can apply referral codes during signup
-- Database fields: referralCode (unique), referredBy (referrer ID), referralCount (# of referrals)
+- Database fields: referralCode (unique), referredBy (referrer ID), referralCount (# of referrals), usedReferralDiscounts (# used)
-- Profile page displays referral code with copy-to-clipboard functionality
+- Profile page displays: total referrals, available discounts, and used discounts
 - Checkout page shows discount breakdown when applicable (subtotal, discount %, final total)
-- Server-side discount calculation in payment intent creation for security
+- Server-side discount calculation checks available credits (referralCount - usedReferralDiscounts)
+- After successful purchase with discount, usedReferralDiscounts is incremented
 - API endpoint: POST /api/auth/apply-referral for applying codes

 **Public Viewing (Complete - November 4, 2025)**